-These little fondant bunnies and carrots are easy to make.
+These little carrot and bunny fondant toppers are easy to make for your Easter treats.
 Use them to top cupcakes, cookies, cakes, candy… Crush chocolate wafers and sprinkle over brown or chocolate frosting to make “dirt,” if desired.
-I just stuck them on top of these New Oreo Fudge Cremes, which I can’t find anywhere online, but I think they are THESE.
+I just stuck them on top of these New Oreo Fudge Cremes.
 Perhaps I bought an early edition and they’ve changed the box.

 how to make bunny and carrot toppers you will need:*